So what is Chinese New Year really all about?

 - 2018: February 16 (Year of the Dog)

 - 2019: February 5 (Year of the Pig)

 - 2020: January 25 (year of the Rat)

 - 2021: February 12 (Year of the Ox)

 02 of 06

-Unlike our New Year's Eve celebration in the West, families who take Chinese New Year seriously begin preparations weeks in advance!
+Unlike the Western New Year's Eve celebration, families who take Chinese New Year seriously begin preparations weeks in advance!
 After all, the prosperity of the upcoming year depends on ushering in good luck.
 The new lunar year needs to begin on a good note.

-Preparations begin at home with a thorough house cleaning, the removal of broken or "unlucky" items, and even new decorations -- particularly fresh flowers and calligraphy.
+Preparations begin at home with a thorough house cleaning, the removal of broken or "unlucky" items, and even new decorations — particularly fresh flowers and calligraphy.
 Plants are pruned or replaced.
 Room is made in drawers for new things that are sure to come.

 03 of 06